dataexpert0/Camel-RPC/README.md

 This executable may be flagged by some antivirus software as a false positive.
 The source code is fully available in this repository for inspection.

+## Acknowledgements

+This project is inspired by the idea behind [_Chilong_](https://github.com/MechaDragonX/Chilong), made by MechaDragonX.

 ## Manual Build

 If you prefer to build it yourself: